HusseinMohamed99/Muslim/privacy_policy.md

 Any settings, preferences, or data entered into the app are stored locally on your device.
 Muslim App does not have access to this information.

 No Tracking:
-We do not track your usage, location, or behaviour within the app.
+We do not track your usage, location, or behavior within the app.

 Security Assurance
 We take necessary precautions to ensure that your experience with the Muslim App is safe and secure.
 However, we recommend using strong security measures on your device to protect your data.